School Movement Programmes in Nottingham

 These school movement programmes offer a different route into physical activity.

-The aim is simple: to help pupils feel stronger, steadier, more capable and more connected to themselves through movement.
+The aim is simple: to help pupils feel stronger, steadier, more capable and more confident in movement.

 Programme options for schools